+Designated Land Uses – Specific land uses or locations (e.g. parks, stadia, or roads) that generate substantial amounts of Trash and are subsequently identified by the Santa Ana Water Board’s Executive Officer as a land use that needs to be subject to the Trash Control Program of this Order.

-Development Projects – New development or redevelopment with land disturbing activities; structural development, including construction or installation of a building or structure, the creation of impervious surfaces, public agency projects, and land subdivision.
+Development Projects – New development or redevelopment with land disturbing activities; structural development, including construction or installation of a building or structure, the creation of impervious surfaces, and land subdivision.

 Discretionary Project – A project which requires the exercise of judgment or deliberation when the public agency or body decides to approve or disapprove a particular activity, as distinguished from situations where the public agency or body merely determines whether there has been conformity with applicable statutes, ordinances, or regulations (Cal.
 Code Regs., tit.
 14, § 15357).
+Any project that is not ministerial (Cal.
+Code Regs., tit.
+14, § 15369) is a Discretionary Project, even if the project is exempt from CEQA.

+Effective – For planned actions, Effective means capable of achieving the stated purpose and all enumerated requirements.
+Once implemented, assessment of the effectiveness of a Permittee’s practices is based on whether they serve the stated purpose and meet applicable requirements, including prohibitions, WQBELs and receiving water limitations.